 Dr. Harry Wetzler, M.D., Outcomes Measurement Specialist, Retired Air Force Colonel

 When I took the assessment I was sure of two things.
-I would not see much stress in my life (after all it was 30 years ago I was a cop) and therefore I would not need any follow up.
+I would not see much stress in my life (after all it was 30 years ago I was a cop) and therefore I would not need any follow-up.
 I was wrong on both counts.
-After taking the assessment I recognized I did have bad dreams, many sleepless nights and just felt ‘bad’ some of the time.
-Also, there are days my wife and kids want me to go the neighborhood pool but I stay home because I feel so jumpy.
+After taking the assessment I recognized I did have bad dreams, many sleepless nights, and just felt ‘bad’ some of the time.
+Also, there are days my wife and kids want me to go to the neighborhood pool but I stay home because I feel so jumpy.
 The score clearly showed me there were issues from so many years ago still haunting me.
 I am now a believer.
 ALL police and first responders should have access to this wonderful tool.
 We owe it to them.

 W. John Fedack, Detective Sergeant and Uniform Patrolman

 The assessment was well-written and easy to take.
 It really helped me to understand myself better.
 Since I left the military I have worked as a paramedic, a nurse, and as a firefighter.
-This assessment will be a great help to those with differential diagnosis of PTSD.
+This assessment will be a great help to those with differential diagnoses of PTSD.
 I am very proud to serve my country and community.

-Dave Orman, Medic, Army Ranger Sgt., 101st Airborne Eagle Dust-off
+Dave Orman, Medic, Army Ranger Sgt., 101st Airborne Eagle Dust-off / Firefighter

-The assessment is very well designed, both active duty, and veterans currently working in law enforcement, firefighting, EMT, ect.
-The report from the assessment closely matched my own sentiments, but expressed them in greater detail and definition.
+The assessment is very well designed, both active duty, and veterans currently working in law enforcement, firefighting, EMT, etc. The report from the assessment closely matched my own sentiments but expressed them in greater detail and definition.
 I am familiar with a similar study enjoying a high degree of acceptance among the psychotherapy community, namely the MMPI, and find the QOLA much better suited for those who have experienced trauma.

 Dr. Doug Huber, M.D.
 Army Captain Former Commander, American Legion Post 140, Buckhead, Georgia